msymeonides/Migrate3D/README.md

 ### Attractors:

 Identifies instances where an object is attracting other objects towards it (even if both objects are moving), and returns a separate results .xlsx file containing data on each detected attraction event.
 An additional set of tunable parameters for this function is available in the GUI.
 The default values for these parameters can be changed at the top of the main.py script.
+Note that this function will only run if a Categories file is provided.

 ### Generate Figures:

-Generates interactive violin plots for each of the summary statistics, and an interactive plot containing all tracks.
-These figures will be saved as a single .html file which can be viewed in a browser.
+Generates interactive violin plots for each of the summary statistics, an interactive X/Y/Z plot of all tracks, and an interactive 3D plot of the first three principal components from PCA.
+These figures will be saved as a single .html file which can be viewed in a browser (note that this file can take a while to fully load once opened).

 ### Subset Categories: